Kay the Aquanaut

 Kristian Powlowski, better known by his stage name Kay the Aquanaut, is a Canadian alternative hip hop artist from Saskatoon, Saskatchewan.
 He has released nine albums and has toured internationally.
-Several of Kay the Aquanaut's albums have been produced by Factor, and he has made appearances on Factor's own albums.
+Several of Kay the Aquanaut's albums have been produced by Factor Chandelier, and he has made appearances on Factor's own albums.

 Kay the Aquanaut is also a member of the band Reform Party, who began in 2011 by covering Rage Against the Machine songs before developing original material.
 In 2011, Kay the Aquanaut toured Europe with Noah23 on the "Water on Venus" tour, in support of their albums Waterloo and Fry Cook on Venus, which were released on sister labels Circle Into Square and Fake Four Inc. respectively.